Panuvat-Dan/Machine_learning_study/README.md

 ## Objective

-To study Machine learning algorithms and concepts by exploring the IBM dataset
+To model Machine learning algorithms by logistic regression method and do EDA the IBM employee dataset

 ## Installation